Countries may restrict travel or bring in rules at short notice. Check with your travel provider for changes.

 Your passport must be:

-- Issued less than 10 years before the date you enter the country (check the ‘date of issue’)
+- issued less than 10 years before the date you enter the country (check the ‘date of issue’)

 - valid for at least 3 months after the day you plan to leave (check the ‘expiry date’)

-You must check your passport meets these requirements before you travel.
+Check your passport meets these requirements before you travel.
 If your passport was issued before 1 October 2018, extra months may have been added to its expiry date.

 You can travel to countries in the Schengen area for up to 90 days in any 180-day period without a visa.
-This applies if you travel as a tourist, to visit family or friends, to attend business meetings, cultural or sports events, or for short-term studies or training.
+This applies if you travel:

 If you are travelling to Portugal and other Schengen countries without a visa, make sure your whole visit is within the 90-day limit.
 Visits to Schengen countries within the previous 180 days before you travel count towards your 90 days.